To determine if your vehicle is impacted by this recall enter your VIN on our website.

 As part of the ongoing efforts to increase awareness and fix all defective airbags, certain automakers have implemented door to door canvassing in select markets.
 If you have any concerns with or questions about the legitimacy of these efforts, please contact your automobile manufacturer.

-If your vehicle is subject to a recall, the airbag inflator will be replaced free of charge at your local dealership.
+If your vehicle is subject to a recall, the airbag inflator will be replaced for FREE at your local dealership.

 Never disable your airbags.
 It is illegal and unsafe to disable an airbag in a vehicle.
 The National Highway Traffic Safety Administration estimates that frontal airbags saved 2,400 lives in 2014 alone.
 If you are involved in a crash, it is more likely that your airbag will perform properly and protect you than rupture and cause harm.
 An airbag that is purposely disabled has a 100-percent chance of failing to provide any protection in a crash.